Increase your chess rating: 3 things that will increase your rating

 5. Bishop vs. knight

-Many players like to play aggressively and to attack their opponent, but they rarely work on their attacking skills.
+Many players like to play aggressively and attack their opponents, but they rarely work on their attacking skills.

 How to work on the attack on the king?

 1. Analyze games of attacking players: Alekhine, Fischer, Botvinnik (part 1, part 2, part 3), etc. By doing that you will learn many attacking themes and ideas that can be used in your own games.
-No need reinventing the wheel here.
+No need to reinvent the wheel here.

 2. Sharpen your tactical skills and calculating skills.
 These are crucial instruments of an attacking player.
 The more you work on these, the more success you will have as an attacking player.